IoT is vast and has many security related issues – how do we go about addressing them?

 - Board champion: Ken Munro, Pen Test Partners

-- Chair: Jeff Day, BT plc.
+- Chair: Jeff Day, BT

-- Board champion: Haydn Povey, Secure Thingz.
+- Board Champion: Haydn Povey, Secure Thingz

 About the Working Groups

 Each Working Group is populated by IoTSF members who contribute to producing best practice guidelines.
 Each working group also has project teams within it to achieve specific deliverables.